glasnt/blog/_posts/2016-07-04-on-el-capitan-niggles.md

 ## Application Setting Resets

-I use iTerm 2, recently updated to iTerm 3.
+I use iTerm 2, recently updated to 3.0.
 Since the upgrade, I've had to re-set a bunch of custom configurations, including removing scrollbars.
 I'm not sure if that's El Cap or iTerm itself, but I'm fairly sure the scrollbars only reappeared after the OS upgarde.

 ## Application Defaults